retooth2/xenharmlib/doc/quickstart.rst

     assert c_first_inversion.rotated_down() == c_triad

-There is also the more general method :meth:`rotation` to your disposal, which can be used as a shortcut if you want more than one upwards or downward rotation:
+There is also the more general method :meth:`rotation` at your disposal, which can be used as a shortcut if you want more than one upward or downward rotation:

 .. testcode::